Damage Arising From Toilet Overflow Involving Perceived Misuse Requires Proof of Probable CausePage last modified: July 17 2022

-Is a Tenant Responsible For Water Damage From An Overflowing Toilet?
+Is a Tenant Responsible For Damage Caused By An Overflowing Toilet?

 Generally, Repairing Damage From An Overflowing Toilet or Sewage Backup is the Responsibility of the Landlord.
 Only If the Landlord Can Prove That Misuse By the Tenant or Guest of the Tenant Was the Cause May the Tenant Become Liable to the Landlord.